rparnas/ry-docs/retro-software-compatibility.md

 * **DOS** configuration files.
   - `CONFIG.SYS`: Loads low-level drivers and configures **DOS** itself.
   - `AUTOEXEC.BAT`: Runs commands automatically when **DOS** starts.
-  - These These files are normally located in `C:\`.
+  - These files are normally located in `C:\`.
 Whenever making a change to either of these, you must reboot for them to take effect.
-  - Whenevere you run a setup or program it is a good idea to inspect these files to see what the setup has changed or added.
+  - Whenever you run a setup or program it is a good idea to inspect these files to see what the setup has changed or added.
   - If you put `REM` at the beginning of a line, such as `REM MSCDEX.EXE /D:MSCD001`, that line will be ignored. `REM` stands for "remark".
 This can be useful for troubleshooting or temporarily disabling a driver or startup program while testing alternatives.
 * Basic **86Box** actions.
   - Press <kbd>Ctrl</kbd> + <kbd>End</kbd> to let your mouse escape being captured by the emulator window.